peterhry/peterhrynkow.com/resume.md

 Leading the EA App performance and relibility strategy
 - Working across teams and disciplines to define and execute performance and reliability SLOs
 - Leading our engineering team to implement synthetic and RUM performance monitoring including custom RUM frame rate monitoring
-- Working with our Data team to design to build custom dashboards and alerting with New Relic and Graphana
+- Working with our Data team to design to build custom dashboards and alerting with New Relic and Grafana

 Team Management
 - Managing 8 engineers, including 2 people managers